-

 There is no quota system in place for any sector for foreign nationals entering India.
 However, as per the guidelines issued by the Bureau of Immigration, Ministry of Home Affairs, a foreign national being sponsored for an employment visa in any sector should draw a gross salary in excess of USD 25,000 per annum.
 Further, as per the employment visa requirements, employment visa is not granted for jobs for which qualified Indians are available or for routine, ordinary, secretarial or clerical jobs.
 It is granted to highly skilled/ qualified professionals or to persons engaged or appointed on contractual or employment basis.
 Consular and immigration officials consider an applicant’s academic and professional qualifications to fill the proposed position in India, and the availability of Indian workers to fill the position.

-Typically, employment visas for most sectors are processed on a case-by-case basis and historically have been granted for 1 year even if the duration of employment is longer than a year.
-It is possible to get an extension of the visa in India for an additional 12-month period enabling the individual to remain in India on the employment visa for up to a total of 5 years from the date of initial issue of the visa.
+Typically, employment visas for most sectors are processed on a case-by-case basis and are granted for one year even if the duration of employment is longer than a year and it is possible to get an extension of the visa in India for an additional twelve-month period, enabling the individual to remain in India on the employment visa for up to a total of five years from the date of initial issue of the visa.
 The extension procedure and processing time differs in every jurisdiction within India.
-US nationals who are the CEOs or senior executives of a US company may be granted employment visas for a period of three years or for the validity of the employment contract, whichever is shorter.
-Special provisions regarding visa processes and validity apply to the citizens of Japan and China.
+Special provisions regarding visa duration, processes and validity apply to the citizens of certain jurisdictions.

 -